Angalaparamesh/Story-Highlight/README.md

 ## Technologies Used HTML5 CSS3

-How to view You can access my reestar website by visiting [https://angalaparamesh.github.io/Story-Highlight/index.html] feel free to explore the content and get in touch!
+How to view You can access my Story Highlight website by visiting [https://angalaparamesh.github.io/Story-Highlight/index.html] feel free to explore the content and get in touch!

 ##Contributing